-This article continues the discussion on the impact of the smartphone application market in the field of the mobile health industry.
+This article continues the discussion on the impact of the smartphone application market in the field of the mobile health industry and its effects on the involved stakeholders: pharma, health insurances, government agencies and mHealth app developers.

 The majority of today’s mHealth smartphone applications fall into the category of general health tracking and fitness tools.
 Generally these apps have a low to medium sophistication level in terms of range of functionality, usage of sensors, integration of medical services and linkage to existing medical databases.
 The main target group of those applications are health conscious people who want to track their health for example: calorie consumption, weight, blood pressure, BMI and exercise progress.